 The results of swimming pool drain injuries can be catastrophic.
 If a person's bottom covers the drain portal of a wading pool, a horrifying personal injury case may ensue.
 The corresponding suction force can disembowel them through a ruptured rectum.
 Even a slight change in pressure can trigger such swimming injuries.

 The U.S. Lifesaving Association has reported that lifeguards prevent thousands of water-related injuries per year, but not all swimming areas have lifeguards, especially hotel and residential pools.
 To ensure pool safety, patrons should heed warning signs.
 They should also use safety equipment like pool covers and self-latching gates.
 Electronics and power cords should be kept far away from the pool area to prevent electrocution.
 These measures can help to prevent the risk of drowning, diving injuries, and other accidents.

 Swimming Pool Dangers

-Medical Treatment and Recovery from Swimming Pool Injuries
+Medical Treatment and Recovery From Swimming Pool Injuries

 Swimming Pool Injuries and Your Legal Rights

-Some of the legal factors that an attorney can review with you include:
+Some of the legal factors that a personal injury attorney can review with you include:

-- Whether a swimming pool injury may entitle you and your loved ones to recover damages for pain and suffering.
+- Whether a swimming pool injury may entitle you and your loved ones to recover damages for pain and suffering

 Contact a qualified personal injury attorney to make sure your rights are protected.